aws-samples/amazon-aurora-labs-for-mysql/docs/reinvent/create-serverless/index.md

 !!! warning "Region Check"
     Ensure you are still working in the correct region, especially if you are following the links above to open the service console at the right screen.

+!!! note
+    Please ignore any console errors titled **Failed to fetch a list of Redshift clusters**, you may see in the Secrets Manager service console.
+The access credentials you are using have limited permissions and do not have access to the Amazon Redshift service.

 Click **Store a new secret** to start the configuration process.